gotouerina/CNVpipeline/README.md

 # CNVshellscript
 Script used for CNV

-if you have bam file,please run from the step2
+If you have bam files,please run from the step2.sh

 the Rscripts used are in https://github.com/DaRinker/PolarBearCNV